Auth0

 When to assess: greenfield SaaS needing orgs/tenants, social and enterprise connections (SAML/OIDC), machine-to-machine APIs, and customizable login UX without building auth from scratch.

-When to look elsewhere: single-tenant apps with simple needs (framework auth or cloud IdP may suffice); strict data residency or air-gap (self-hosted Keycloak-class options); deep B2B2B product-led onboarding layers (compare FrontEgg and similar “user management” platforms).
+When to look elsewhere: single-tenant apps with simple needs (framework auth or cloud IdP may suffice).
+Consider strict data residency or air-gap (self-hosted Keycloak-class options).
+Compare FrontEgg and similar platforms for deep B2B2B product-led onboarding layers.

-Ops & security: treat Auth0 as critical infrastructure; enable MFA for admins, lock down Management API tokens, use DevSecOps review on Rules/Actions code, and pair workforce access patterns with Access on Demand where production elevation matters.
+Ops & security: treat Auth0 as critical infrastructure.
+Enable MFA for admins and lock down Management API tokens.
+Use DevSecOps review on Rules/Actions code.
+Pair workforce access patterns with Access on Demand where production elevation matters.
 Boundary (Hashicorp) and other tools can consume OIDC from Auth0 for human access to infra.

 Details